auroradream04/aurora-converter/README.md

 4. Ask for quality settings (0-100, default: 80)
 5. Ask for maximum width (default: 1920px)

 All images in the input directory will be converted to WebP format and saved to the output directory, preserving the original directory structure.

+### 2. Video Compression

+The video compressor will:

+1. Ask for input directory path (default: `./input`)
+2. Ask for output directory path (default: `./output`)
+3. Prompt to clear the output directory if it's not empty
+4. Ask for CRF (Constant Rate Factor) value (0-51, default: 23, lower = better quality)
+5. Ask for preset (ultrafast, superfast, veryfast, faster, fast, medium, slow, slower, veryslow)

-Non-image files will also be copied to the output directory without any conversion, ensuring all content is preserved.
+All video files in the input directory will be compressed while maintaining their original format and saved to the output directory, preserving the original directory structure.

 ## Directory Structure

 The project comes with two default directories:

-- `input/`: Place your images here to be converted
+- `input/`: Place your images or videos here to be processed
-- `output/`: Converted WebP images will be saved here
+- `output/`: Converted/compressed files will be saved here

 ## Configuration

-The program will prompt for these settings when run:
+The program will prompt for these settings when run.

-- Input directory
-- Output directory
-- Whether to clear the output directory
+For images:
 - WebP quality (0-100)
 - Maximum width for images

+For videos:
+- CRF value (0-51, lower is better quality but larger file size)
+- Encoding preset (affects compression speed and efficiency)

+## Requirements

+The video compression feature requires FFmpeg, which is automatically installed via the ffmpeg-static npm package.

 ## License